 With the advent of increased data processing technology and electronic communication, the ATO are now able to harvest and analyse an enormous amount of data from all businesses across Australia.
 With this comes the ability to provide Small Business Benchmarks based on historical information and trends.
 You will find these benchmarks broken down into performance benchmarks and input benchmarks.

-Input benchmarks, on the other hand, shows you an expected range of income for tradespeople based on labour and materials.
+Input benchmark ratios, on the other hand, shows you an expected range of income for tradespeople based on labour and materials.
 This is calculated based on information provided by industry participants and trade associations.

 Beware if You Fall Outside the Benchmarks